nkgupta1989/nkgupta1989.github.io/_posts/2016-06-21-Running-a-web-app-on-Production.md

+---
+layout: post
+title: Running a web app on production boxes
+---

 In this blog, I will be explaining the architecture for a production level app, including the app servers (loopback node application), web servers (nginx), mongo (replica set), redis (M-S replica), ELB (if on AWS) along with the security groups, and data communications among them.

 ![alt text](http://nkgupta1989.github.io/images/aws-architecture-blog.jpg "Server level diagram")